 • They give you resistance when you most need it – with the springs, as you approach the point of peak muscular contraction, that’s usually when the spring is longest and the most challenging; this helps you get results exponentially!

-Each exercise is initiated by stabilizing the core musculature – which, the Library of Medicine explains, “includes the abdominal, gluteal, and paraspinal muscles in particular, and then proceeds through a controlled range of motion.”
+Pilates can be adapted “to provide either gentle strength training for rehabilitation or a strenuous workout vigorous enough to challenge skilled athletes.”
+Each exercise is initiated by stabilizing the core musculature – which, “includes the abdominal, gluteal, and paraspinal muscles in particular, and then proceeds through a controlled range of motion.”

 Printable List of Pilates Leg Exercises on the Trap Table